 SDG 5 - GENDER EQUALITY

 Kinnevik’s Code of Conduct states that all employees shall have equal opportunities based on competencies, experience and performance, regardless of gender.
 Kinnevik also encourages all employees to take parental leave.
+Read more about diversity and equality in Kinnevik’s team on page 11 in the Annual Report.

 A key focus area in promoting the GRC Standards in our investee companies includes the adoption and implementation of a Code of Conduct containing provisions on gender equality.
-The GRC Standards state that investee companies should adopt an antidiscrimination policy.
+The GRC Standards state that investee companies should adopt an anti-discrimination policy.
 In addition, we actively engage with our investee companies to increase the representation of women on their boards.

 Extract from BIMA's Code of Conduct: